Electa-Git/Z-tool/README.md

 1. Python 3.7 or higher together with
    * [Numpy](https://numpy.org/), [Scipy](https://scipy.org/), and [Matplotlib](https://matplotlib.org/) (included in common python installations such as Anaconda)
    * [PSCAD automation library]([url](https://www.pscad.com/webhelp-v5-al/index.html))
-2. PSCAD v5 or higher
+2. PSCAD v5 or higher is recommended.
 3. Install the Z-tool via cmd `py -m pip install ztoolacdc` or using the package files.

 ## Usage